AaronCWacker/Yggdrasil/README.md

 # Yggdrasil
 Knowledge Tree of Love, Life, AI, Genomics, Natural Language Processing and Machine Learning

-# AI UI UX 2022 Trends
+# AI UI UX 2022 Trends in User Experience
 1) Consolidated Visibility - from an overall view to a granular view
 2) Deeper Design Thinking - way of thinking about problem spaces and solution spaces to create business impact
 3) Showcasing Culture - clear identity of what the organization stands for, proof of those values